 Long Term Liability

 Classification of equity in the financial statement depends on the type of business.
-Usual types of business are a partnership, sole proprietorship, and corporations.
+Usual types of business are a partnership, sole proprietorships, and corporations.
 In a sole proprietorship, a single capital account comes, while a partnership business maintains a separate capital account for each partner.

 In the case of a corporation, the company divides the owner’s equity into share capital and retained earnings.
 Retained earnings are the profits that a company invests back in the business for its expansion and development.